Salvia divinorum: Near-death experience

 A 2019 large-scale study found that ketamine, Salvia divinorum, and DMT (and other classical psychedelic substances) are linked to near-death experiences.

-Safety

-Dale Pendell expressed some concerns about the use of highly concentrated forms of salvia.
-In its natural form, salvia is more balanced and benevolent and quite strong enough, he argues.
-High strength extracts on the other hand can show "a more precipitous, and more terrifying, face" and many who try it this way may never wish to repeat the experience.

 Vaporization

 Ethnobotanist Daniel Siebert cautions that inhaling hot air can be irritating and potentially damaging to the lungs.
 Vapor produced by a heat gun needs to be cooled by running it through a water pipe or cooling chamber before inhalation.

 Research

-An ABC news report said excitement over research into Salvia "could vanish overnight if the federal government criminalized the sale or possession of salvia, as the Drug Enforcement Agency [sic] is considering doing right now."
-A proposed Schedule I classification would mean (among other things) that there is no "currently accepted medical use" as far as the United States government is concerned.
+In 2007 an ABC news report said excitement over research into salvia "could vanish overnight if the federal government criminalized the sale or possession of salvia, as the Drug Enforcement Agency [sic] is considering doing right now."
 Scientists worry that such legislation would restrict further work.
-Mendelsohn said scheduling salvia could scare away a great deal of research and development into salvia's therapeutic promise.

 Controversy

-The relatively recent emergence of Salvia divinorum in modern Western culture, in comparison to its long continuing traditions of indigenous use, contrasts widely differing attitudes on the subject.
+The relatively recent emergence of Salvia divinorum in modern Western culture, in comparison to its long continuing traditions of Indigenous use, contrasts widely differing attitudes on the subject.

-Opinions range from veneration of the plant as a spiritual sacrament or "a gift from the gods", to a "threat to society", to be banned as quickly as possible in order to "spare countless families the horror of losing a loved one to the relentless tentacles of drug abuse".
+Opinions range from veneration of the plant as a spiritual sacrament or "a gift from the gods" to a "threat to society," to be banned as quickly as possible in order to "spare countless families the horror of losing a loved one to the relentless tentacles of drug abuse".